Add Alternative Row Color to SSRS Report

 =IIF(RowNumber(Nothing) MOD 2 = 0, "PaleTurquoise", "Plum")

-As you can see that our report preview is displaying the specified colors as the alternate row color in SSRS Report
+Once completed, Click OK to close the window.
+As you can see, our report preview displays the specified colors as the alternate row color in the Report.

-Add Alternative Row Color to SSRS Report 8
+Add Alternative Row Color to Report 8